-MAPC Jurisdictional Area -- The Comprehensive Plan, Zoning Code, and Subdivision Code regulate development within the jurisdictional area of the Metropolitan Area Planning Commission.
-This area includes the incorporated limits of Bartlesville as well as the unincorporated areas of Washington County within 3 miles of the corporate limits and within one-half mile of U.S. Highway 75 from the Bartlesville city limits to County Road 3100.
+CPC Jurisdictional Area -- The Comprehensive Plan, Zoning Code, and Subdivision Code regulate development within the jurisdictional area of the Bartlesville City Planning Commission.
+This area includes only the incorporated limits of Bartlesville.

 The U.S. Highway 75 Corridor Study was adopted by the Bartlesville City Council and Washington County Board of Commissioners on September 15, 2003.
 The study area includes all land within a one-mile corridor along Highway 75 from the south city limits of Bartlesville to Road 3100.
 The Study document contains a Master Plan which serves as a guide for land use and transportation access management within the corridor.
 In February 2004, the City and County adopted the Highway 75 Overlay District (HY75-O) regulations.
 These overlay zoning regulations provide design guidelines and very specific objectives designed to enhance the safety, appearance, and business climate along the Highway 75 corridor.